docsbydesign/piClinic_API_sample/README.md

 See [piClinic API documentation](https://piclinic.org/api) for more information about the piClinic API.

-After reviewing these examples, you should be familiar with the piClinic API and how to access it from within a Python program.
+After reviewing these examples, you should be familiar with the piClinic API and be able to access it from within your own Python program.

 # Making piClinic API calls from Postman